qzshadow/Numbskull/README.md

 Process finished with exit code 0
 ```
-again, due to randomness, the count will not be exactly as above, however,
+Again, due to randomness, the count will not be exactly as above, however,
  the ratio should be similar.
 ## Debug
 Debug using multiple GDB instance: